U.S. Spends Billions on Missile Defense, Still Can’t Stop a North Korean Attack

 But Davis cautioned that North Korea is quickly working toward its goal of developing a nuclear-tipped missile capable of hitting the United States.
 “This is an aggressive research-and-development program on their part, and it is one that we have sought from the beginning with our ballistic missile defense system to be able to outpace it,” he said.

 Others think Davis’s acknowledgement that the U.S. has “mixed results” when it comes to missile defense is far too generous.
-Since the 1980s, the U.S. has spent more than $200 billion on developing various missile defense systems, yet it still has no reliable method of defending the U.S. from an ICBM.
+Since the 1980s, the U.S. has spent more than $200 billion on developing various missile defense systems, yet it still has no reliable method of defending the itself from an ICBM.

 What the U.S. does have is a variety of missile defense weapons scattered around the Pacific, each with a different success rate.
-There are ground-based missile intercepters at Vandenberg Air Force Base in California and Fort Greely in Alaska, Navy ships equipped with the Aegis missile-intercept system, and several Patriot missile defense batteries.
-The idea is that if a missile is launched toward the U.S., missile interceptors will target the ICBM using radar and other tracking data and collide with it in mid-air.
+There are ground-based missile intercepters at Vandenberg Air Force Base in California and Fort Greely in Alaska, Navy ships equipped with the Aegis missile-intercept system, and several Patriot missile-defense batteries.
+The idea is that if a missile is launched toward the U.S., missile interceptors will target the ICBM using radar and other tracking data and collide with it in midair.

 Hitting one speeding projectile with another is no easy task, as tests of the missile interceptors have shown.
 The Washington Post reports that prior to May’s successful test, the Pentagon’s leading weapons tester, the Directorate of Operational Test and Evaluation, found that the Ground-based Midcourse Defense system only took out the intended target in ten out of 17 tests – and the conditions in some of the successful tests weren’t very realistic.